 Sends are a secure and ephemeral mechanism for transmitting sensitive information to anyone, include plaintext and files.
 As the About Send article notes, Sends are end-to-end encrypted, meaning that encryption (described below) and decryption occur client-side.
 When you create a Send:

 A new 128-bit secret key is generated for the Send.

 Using HKDF-SHA256, a 512-bit encryption key is derived from the secret key.

-The derived key is used to AES-256 encrypt the Send, including its file/text data and metadata (Name, Filename, Notes, etc.).
+The derived key is used to AES-256 encrypt the send, including its file/text data and metadata (name, filename, notes, and more).

-Sends are decrypted by opening the Send link, which are constructed from a unique Send ID and the derived encryption key:
+Sends are decrypted by opening the Send link, which is constructed from a unique Send ID and the derived encryption key:

 When you access a Send link:

 The web browser requests a Send access page from Bitwarden servers.

 Bitwarden servers return the Send access page as a web vault client.